 Higher precipitable water values mean that more water is available for potential rainfall.
 We generally experience this as hot and humid weather.
 Just how much rain actually falls is dependent on the accompanying meteorological conditions.
 Under conditions favourable to thunderstorm activity, for example, high precipitable water translates into heavier rainfall.

 Because it shows the location and movement of moisture, precipitable water is a great way for meteorologists to follow the movement of weather systems across the globe.
-In the animation above, it is easy to see tropical moisture streaming out from the equator toward the poles.
+In the animation below, it is easy to see tropical moisture streaming out from the equator toward the poles.
 Due to climate change, weather forecasters will increasingly be on the lookout for very high or record levels of precipitable water associated with those events.

 In Australia, several heavy rainfall events in recent years have been associated with record-high levels of precipitable water.
 In late December 2016, heavy rainfall across central and southeast Australia was associated with record-high December precipitable water, with weather stations in Giles and Mount Gambier recording their highest values for any month.
 Heavy rains have continued over the western part of Australia through January 2017.